-SEO Cost Calculator: How Much Should You Budget for SEO Services?
+SEO Cost Calculator: How Much Should You Budget For SEO Services?

 3. Backlinks

-- Must be natural.
-Avoid popular link schemes like PBN’s and paid guest posts.
-Instead, focus on building real links that boost positioning in the SERPs.
+- It must be natural.
+Avoid popular link schemes like private blog networks (PBNs) and paid guest posts.
+Instead, focus on building real links from topically relevant websites with high-quality content.

-- Quality is key: A lower number of High trust/High Authority/Relevant links can outperform a large quantity of lower quality links.
+- Quality is key: A lower number of high trust/high authority/relevant links can outperform a large quantity of lower quality links.

 You Manage What You Measure – Set Goals